RaunakDey/InvODE/_sources/index.rst

 ---

-*InvODE is developed with ❤️ by scientists transparency and open source ecosystem.
+*InvODE is developed with ❤️ by scientists who care for transparency and open source ecosystem.
 If you use this package in your research, please consider citing us (citation coming soon!).*